KellyCahill/NLP_SocialMedia/README.md

 ## Model Evaluation without test set

-Without a test set the evaluation is the same as above, except there are no performance statistics to calculate.
-Instead the probability of classification is used for each sentence pair.
-The probabilities (\bold{positives_raw}) are then used as a distance metric for further downstream analysis such as cluster or network analyses.
+* Without a test set the evaluation is the same as above, except there are no performance statistics to calculate.
+* Instead the probability of classification is used for each sentence pair.
+* The probabilities (positives_raw) are then used as a distance metric for further downstream analysis such as cluster or network analyses.

 ```python
 eval_sampler = SequentialSampler(eval_data)